 Sustainable Health: ways to continue living within the web of our human community and our planetary ecology that heals prior damage, while ensuring our most fulfilling individual lives and the lives of our children and this planet centuries from now.

 Sustainable Medicine: a pragmatic way physicians and other healthcare practitioners can educate, practice, and work together with patients to promote Sustainable Health.

 When this blog was first started back in 2011, the information shared was intended to help readers sift through the noise on social media about the environment, the food system, the medical system, and alternative medicine.
 Since then, through further research, education, and patient care experience, Dr. Andrea has put the backbone of these ideas into her book, “10 things I wish I had learned in Medical School.”

 Much of the book is based on Dr. Andrea’s direct patient care experiences.
 A few definitions are helpful here for those new to Osteopathic Medicine, Internal Medicine, and/or Integrative or Lifestyle Medicine.

 Osteopathic Medicine is a type of medical practice and philosophy of teaching that includes all of allopathic (M.D.) medicine (and in the US, Osteopaths carry identical certification as M.D.s), but also encompasses hands-on healing and a holistic approach to diagnosis and treatment.

 Internal Medicine is a type of general medical practice with more hospital-oriented training and more subspecialty time during residency as compared to Family Practice (which includes Obstetrics and Pediatrics and is more outpatient-based).
-Although usually focused on ages 18 and up, Internists often see teens with adult issues as well.
+Although usually focused on ages 18 and up, Internists like me often see teens with adult issues as well.